huaiguoguo/mincms/README.md

 #MinCMS is a real cool cms.
 #it is base on FuelPHP 1.2, needs php 5.3+,mcrypt,gd2

+database in install/mincms_test.sql

+import this db to your mysql.

 need create dir,

 mkdir cache